emagnier/elastic-grids/README.md

 # Elastic Grids

-Fully customizable and responsive CSS Grids with Sass.<br />
+:arrow_right: Fully customizable and responsive CSS Grids with Sass.<br />
-It also give you a set of CSS helper classes for dealing with widths/proportions.
+:arrow_right: Give you a set of CSS helper classes for dealing with widths/proportions.<br />
+:arrow_right: Only enable what you needs.
+Keep control on the generated CSS.

 ## How it works